Track your nutrition and health goals

 95 kg (209 lbs)~16,000 – 19,000 steps

 Estimates assume moderate-pace flat-surface walking.
-Uphill walking, carrying weight, or brisk pace increases calorie burn per step by 15–30%.
+Uphill walking, carrying weight, or brisk pace increases calorie burn per step.

 How many km to walk to burn 1000 calories?
 At an average stride length, 20,000 steps is roughly 14–16 km of walking.
-Heavier individuals cover this target in fewer steps.
+Heavier individuals cover this target in fewer steps at the same distance.

 7. Daily Activities That Help Burn 1000 Calories

 Formal exercise doesn't have to do all the work.
-NEAT (non-exercise activity thermogenesis) can contribute 200–500 extra calories daily:
+NEAT (non-exercise activity thermogenesis) can contribute 200–400 calories to your daily total:

 ActivityEstimated Calories Burned Per Hour